More Details to Modules

 Export versus Non-Export

-The next module math3 is little more complicated as the previous one.
+The next module math3 is a little more complicated than the previous one.
 Here is the interface.

 Module Interface Unit